canonical/microcloud/doc/reference/index.md

 #### Optional network interfaces

-Additional network interfaces are required to implement either of the following optional setups:
+MicroCloud needs additional network interfaces to implement either of the following optional setups:

 - Dedicated networks for Ceph: see {ref}`howto-ceph-networking`
 - Dedicated underlay network for OVN traffic: see {ref}`howto-ovn-underlay`

+These interfaces can be physical {abbr}`NICs (Network Interface Cards)`, or VLAN interfaces on top of one or more physical bonded NICs.

 #### Uplink network